DaemonAlex/fivem-performance-analyzer/README.md

 - Runs every 10 minutes by default.
 - Logs results to a file and sends notifications to a Discord channel.

+## Future Features
+- Ability to use 3rd party APis to gather tick and other performance info

 ## Installation

 1. **Download or Clone the Repository**: